nilac16/DoseCUDA/README.md

    deactivate
    ```

+## Additional Notes (Linux):
+- **CUDA version**: Ensure that your CUDA version is compatible with your GPU and the CUDA Toolkit installed on your system.
+- **Virtual environments**: Virtual environments help avoid conflicts between dependencies required by DoseCUDA and other Python projects you may have on your machine.
+- **NVCC host compiler**: You can supply a host compiler override to pip by setting the environment variable `CUDAHOSTCXX` to the compiler command (e.g. `CUDAHOSTCXX=clang++`).
+Use this if your system's default is not supported.

 ## Installation on Windows

+Windows builds have only been tested with Visual Studio 2022 on Windows 11 Enterprise Edition.

 1. **Install Python** (if not already installed):
    - Download Python from the [official website](https://www.python.org/downloads/) and install it.
    - Make sure to check the option "Add Python to PATH" during the installation.

-2. **Install CMake**:
+2. **Install MSVC**
-   - Download the latest version of CMake from the [official website](https://cmake.org/download/).
+   - Download Microsoft's Visual Studio installer from the [official website](https://visualstudio.microsoft.com/downloads/).
-   - During the installation, select the option to "Add CMake to the system PATH for all users".
+      - Install the x64/x86 build tools (C++ compiler and runtime libraries)
+      - Install the CMake tools
+      - (optional) Install Git for Windows

 3. **Install the CUDA Toolkit**:
    - Download and install the appropriate version of the CUDA Toolkit from the [NVIDIA website](https://developer.nvidia.com/cuda-toolkit).
    - Make sure the drivers for your GPU are compatible with this version.

-4. **Install Git**:
+4. **Install Git (if not installed through MSVC)**:
    - Download and install Git from the [official website](https://git-scm.com/download/win).
    - During the installation, choose "Git from the command line and also from 3rd-party software".

 5. **Create a virtual environment** (optional but recommended):
-   Open the command prompt (cmd) and run:
+   Open a command prompt (cmd) and run:
    ```cmd
    python -m venv dosecuda-env
    dosecuda-env\Scripts\activate